 If you are transferring your iTunes library from a PC to a Mac or a Mac to another Mac, then you can use the Windows Migration Assistant to quickly transfer the files.
 Start by downloading the program to your PC.
-You can find the Windows Migration Assistant program here.This software should be pre-installed on your Mac computer.
+You can find the Windows Migration Assistant program from Apple Support.This software should be pre-installed on your Mac computer.

 Open the program on your PC, click “Continue” and then wait.
 Go to your Mac and open this software through the “Utilities” folder.
 Click the “From another PC” selection when it appears and then click “Continue.”

 If there are several computers near your location, then click the one that has the iTunes information.
 Wait a few seconds and a number should appear on the screen.
 Go back to your PC or other computer and wait for the same code to appear.
 When it does, click the “Continue” button.

 A menu will appear showing you all of the information that can be transferred from this computer to the newer one.
 Go to your iTunes folder and ensure that there is a checkmark next to it.
 If there are any other files that you want to transfer, then ensure that they also have checkmarks.

 Click “Continue” one last time and the files will begin to transfer from the old computer to the new one.
 A menu should appear telling you how long the transfer should take.
 Once it’s finished, then all you have to do is close the program and open iTunes on the new computer to ensure that everything was properly transferred.

 This is definitely the quickest way to transfer your iTunes library from one computer to another.
 At the same time, it’s a limited method because it will only transfer files purchased through iTunes.
 If most of your library consists of songs and movies from DVDs and CDs, then this won’t be very useful.